Government in Norman and Angevin England: Military

 In the Anglo-Saxon period, England had no standing army.
-The king and magnates retained professional household troops (see housecarl), and all free men were obligated to perform military service in the fyrd.
+The king and magnates retained professional household troops, and all free men were obligated to perform military service in the fyrd.
 In addition, holders of bookland were obligated to provide a certain number of men based on the number of hides they owned.

 After the Norman Conquest, the king's household troops remained central to any royal army.
 But the Normans also introduced a new feudal element to the English military.
 The king's tenants-in-chief (his feudal barons) were obligated to provide mounted knights for service in the royal army or to garrison royal castles.
 The Normans brought castle building to England, and most shires had a royal castle in the charge of a royally appointed castellan.
 These were centers of royal administration and the location of royal mints.

 The total number of knights owed was called the servitium debitum (Latin: "service owed"), and historian Richard Huscroft estimates this number was around 5,000.
 In reality, the servitium debitum was greater than any king would actually need in wartime.
 Its main purpose was for assessing how much scutage the king was owed.
 Scutage was used to pay for mercenaries, which were an important part of any Norman army.

 The Anglo-Saxon fyrd or Norman arrière-ban remained an important element of military service and applied to all able-bodied freemen.
 Similar to the old Anglo-Saxon trinoda necessitas, royal vassals were obligated to contribute to the fortification of royal castles, to repair bridges, and to maintain roads.